 — Hal Boedeker (@tvguyhal) July 15, 2020

-The defense of Dr. Fauci is needed, especially as cases of COVID spike across the country, but there is a problem.
-The Lincoln Project invoked the names of Reagan and Bush in defense of Fauci.
-The group also pointed out his work as a hero during the HIV/AIDS epidemic of the 80s.
+In truth, the defense of Dr. Fauci is needed, especially as cases of COVID-19 spike across the country.
+The Lincoln Project even pointed out his work as a hero during the HIV/AIDS epidemic of the 1980s.

-While George H. W. Bush did sign the Americans with Disabilities Act that stopped people who were HIV Positive from being discriminated against, he also responded with indifference.
+While George H. W. Bush did sign the Americans with Disabilities Act, which stopped people who were HIV positive from being discriminated against, he also responded with indifference.
 “Here’s a disease where you can control its spread by your own personal behavior,” Bush said.
 “You can’t do that in cancer.”

-“This is a national health crisis… of a magnitude that requires presidential leadership to bring together all elements of society to deal with the problem.”
-By the end of his presidency in 1989, Reagan had done nothing of substance, and the United States had suffered 89,343 deaths.
+“This is a national health crisis… of a magnitude that requires presidential leadership to bring together all elements of society to deal with the problem… By the end of his presidency in 1989, Reagan had done nothing of substance, and the United States had suffered 89,343 deaths.
 The death rate was still rapidly rising, and more than 300,000 would be dead before the epidemic came under better control seven years later.”

-The fact that The Lincoln Project would dare invoke both Bush and Reagan in such a sanitized fashion shows that, while they may be fighting against Trump, they are still playing the same game they have always played.
-They bend the truth to form a narrative they deem fit and Democrats should be wary that they don’t become the same beasts that they swore to fight.
+The fact that The Lincoln Project would dare invoke both Bush and Reagan in such a sanitized fashion shows that, while they may be fighting against Trump, they are still playing the same game Republicans have always played.
+They bend the truth to form a narrative they deem fit for the situation with no regard for consistency or integrity.